What do we do?

 The Governing Body acts as a ‘critical friend’ by:

-The full Governing Body meets twice each term and the Minutes of these meetings are available on this website.
+The full Governing Body meets 4 times each year and the minutes of these meetings are available on this website.
 Smaller committees with specific and differing functions meet in addition to the full Governing Body, thereby extending the work and reach of the Governing Body.
 These committees have delegated responsibilities from the full Governing Body and frequently report back to the full Governing Body.

 Parents are welcome to contact the Governors by e-mail or through the School Office.
 However, please kindly note that any individual queries regarding your child in school should in the first instance be directed to your child’s class teacher and then the Headteacher if required.
 If necessary, the Headteacher will consult with the Governing Body regarding any unresolved queries.